libsdl-org/SDL/docs/README-android.md

    and rename it to the name of your project.
 2. Move or symlink this SDL directory into the "<project>/app/jni" directory
 3. Edit "<project>/app/jni/src/Android.mk" to include your source files
-4. Run 'ndk-build' (a script provided by the NDK).
-This compiles the C source

-If you want to use Android Studio (recommended), skip to the Android Studio section below.
+4a.
+If you want to use Android Studio, simply open your <project> directory and start building.

-5. Run './gradlew installDebug' in the project directory.
+4b.
+If you want to build manually, run './gradlew installDebug' in the project directory.
 This compiles the .java, creates an .apk with the native code embedded, and installs it on any connected Android device

 Here's an explanation of the files in the Android project, so you can customize them:

     android-project/app
         build.gradle            - build info including the application version and SDK src/main/AndroidManifest.xml	- package manifest.
 Among others, it contains the class name of the main Activity and the package name of the application. jni/			- directory holding native code
         jni/Application.mk	- Application JNI settings, including target platform and STL library jni/Android.mk		- Android makefile that can call recursively the Android.mk files in all subdirectories